-17 per cent of the total area.
-Over half of the protected areas are national parks, and we now have 39 national parks on mainland Norway and 7 on Svalbard.
+At the same time, the area under protection pursuant to the Nature Diversity Act has increased, and now stands at 17 per cent of the total area.
+Over half of the protected areas are national parks, and at the start of 2018 we had 39 national parks on mainland Norway and 7 on Svalbard.